Deaf, Learning Disabilities,

 Jodi Becker

-I was determined to ensure that my daughter did not face the same challenges I did, so I sought resources to help her, such as tutoring centers and the Irlen Institute, before resuming her reading practice.
+While DJK was in high school, I was determined to ensure she didn't face the same challenges I did.
+To help her, I sought various resources, including tutoring centers and the Irlen Institute, before resuming her reading practice.
 Unfortunately, I encountered several roadblocks while making phone calls.
 Many of the staff were unfamiliar with Deaf issues, and the cost of hiring an interpreter was another concern.
-Additionally, the DVDs I found were not captioned.
+Furthermore, the DVDs I found were not captioned.
 I even spoke with some Deaf Education teachers who were unaware of learning disabilities or visual processing issues.
-These topics are not addressed in the Deaf Education Program, which primarily focuses on ASL/English bilingualism, language deprivation, and early language acquisition but neglects learning disabilities and visual processing issues.
+These topics are not addressed in the Deaf Education Program, which primarily focuses on ASL/English bilingualism, language deprivation, and early language acquisition while neglecting learning disabilities and visual processing issues.

-I was determined to ensure that my daughter did not face the same challenges I did, so I sought resources to help her, such as tutoring centers and the Irlen Institute, before resuming her reading practice.
+While DJK was in high school, I was determined to ensure she didn't face the same challenges I did.
+To help her, I sought various resources, including tutoring centers and the Irlen Institute, before resuming her reading practice.
 Unfortunately, I encountered several roadblocks while making phone calls.
 Many of the staff were unfamiliar with Deaf issues, and the cost of hiring an interpreter was another concern.
-Additionally, the DVDs I found were not captioned.
+Furthermore, the DVDs I found were not captioned.
 I even spoke with some Deaf Education teachers who were unaware of learning disabilities or visual processing issues.
-These topics are not addressed in the Deaf Education Program, which primarily focuses on ASL/English bilingualism, language deprivation, and early language acquisition but neglects learning disabilities and visual processing issues.
+These topics are not addressed in the Deaf Education Program, which primarily focuses on ASL/English bilingualism, language deprivation, and early language acquisition while neglecting learning disabilities and visual processing issues.

 @http://www.dys-add.com/dyslexia.html#anchorFamousLists

-I believe more Deaf and hard-of-hearing people have learning disabilities and ADHD than before.
-We now have access to more resources than we did previously; however, support for the Deaf community, particularly in Deaf education, remains limited.
-This experience made me question, "Why can't Deaf and hard-of-hearing people access these resources equally as their non-deaf peers?"
+I believe that Deaf and hard-of-hearing individuals can have learning disabilities and ADHD that require attention and intervention.
+Although we now have access to more educational resources than in the past, support for the Deaf community, particularly in Deaf education, remains limited.
+This situation prompts me to ask, “Why are Deaf and hard-of-hearing individuals not able to access these resources at the same level as their hearing peers?”

 This situation inspired me to create the "Deaf, Learning Disabilities, Visual Processing Disorder, and Irlen Syndrome" website to raise awareness about these issues.